 Rangeley is a pretty quiet little rural town, but there are a few spots you’ll want to check out while in the area.
 Ecopelagicon is the general store that sells locally produced Maine staples like maple syrup and candy, blueberry jam, and skincare products from Rangeley Balsam that utilizes the ever-abundant balsam firs that surround Rangeley’s many lakes and ponds.
-There are several dining options, but it’s hard to beat The Loon Lodge Inn, with its quintessential rustic Maine vibes and a spectacular menu that uses locally-sourced proteins and produce to craft their phenomenal meals.
-A stay at The Loon Lodge Inn is pretty lovely, too, and might just beat out the other lodging choices if you’re into extra-inviting, ultra-comfortable, old-world inn vibes.
-Any time of the year, there’s plenty of fun to be had out in this area, but driving the Rangeley Lakes Scenic Byway in fall is one of those quintessential autumn experiences and is a must-do if you’re in Maine as the leaves are changing!
+There are several dining options, but it’s hard to beat a meal or a stay at The Loon Lodge Inn if you’re into extra-inviting, ultra-comfortable, old-world inn vibes.
+One of the best places to visit in Maine in the fall, just driving the Rangeley Lakes Scenic Byway is one of those quintessential autumn experiences and is a must-do if you’re visiting Maine as the leaves are changing!

 Play in Portland, ME

 Maine’s largest city (not saying a whole lot, but still!), Portland is all that is cool, creative, artsy, and innovative, and they do it all with some pretty fantastic scenery, too!
 There are a ton of awesome things to do in Portland (they like to say you’ll “run out of time, never things to do”) and you can check out How to Spend the Perfect Weekend in Portland for a loose itinerary of all of the must-visit spots.
 There’s the Portland Museum of Art to visit, cool shopping in Old Port and South Portland, and so many fantastic ways to get out and explore beautiful Casco Bay!